vabatta/omx-manager/README.md

   '-p': true,
   '--vol': 13,
   '-p': true,
-  '--argument-that-doesnt-exists': true //this will be passed to omx process }
+  '--argument-that-doesnt-exists': true //this will be passed to omx process (see note above) }
 ```